mswjs/msw/README.md

   </a>
 </p>

-<p align="center">Mock Service Worker (MSW) is a client-side API mocking library that operates by intercepting outgoing requests using Service Workers.</p>
+<p align="center">Mock Service Worker (MSW) is a client-side API mocking library that intercepts outgoing requests using Service Workers.</p>

 ## Features

 - **Server-less**.
-Doesn't establish any servers, operating entirely in a browser;
+Mocking that doesn't establish any servers, operating entirely in a browser;
+- **Seamless**.
+Forget about stubs and hacks that make your code smell.
+Leverage a dedicated layer of interception to keep your code clean and shiny.
 - **Deviation-free**.
-Intercepts production URI requests from your page and mocks their responses, without having to deal with mocked URI.
+Request _the same_ resources you would in production, and mock their responses.
+No more conditional URLs, no more mock-specific parts of code in your app.
 - **Mocking as a tool**.
-Enable/change/disable mocking on runtime _instantly_ without any compilations or rebuilds.
+Enable, change, disable mocking on runtime _instantly_ without any compilations or rebuilds.
 Control the MSW lifecycle from your browser's DevTools;
 - **Essentials**.
 Use [Express](https://github.com/expressjs/express/)-like syntax to define which requests to mock.
 Respond with custom status codes, headers, delays, or create custom response resolvers.

 > "This is awesome."